 - Now you are ready to install your points replacement module (6).
 On the bottom side of the pickup unit there is a short "post" -- make sure this "post" fits firmly into the unthreaded hole in the breaker plate that held the points pivot shaft.

 - A little over an inch away from this unthreaded hole is the threaded hole that was used to secure the points.
-You do NOT use the old screw that held the points in place.
+You do NOT use the old screw that held the points in place - it's not long enough for the module attachement point.
 Using the 4 x 8 mm socket screw (8) and 3 mm Allen wrench supplied in the hardware pack, secure the module in the same threaded hole that the points screw was installed in.
+You can save the points, condensoer and original screw in a small baggy for a quick replacement if you are ever unfortunate enough for the Module to fail.

 Note: On our SVDA distributor we found a black wire running from the points screw in the braker plate (underside of the points) to the body of the distributor (inside).
 If you have such a wire, make sure it reattaches under the points replacement module (6) just as it did before.